ritujane78/kafka_netflux/README.md

 -   Can be used to test the recommendation flow
 -   Interacts with backend APIs
 -   Useful for quick manual testing without frontend setup

+    Access it at http://localhost:8080/ (After running all the services.)

 ------------------------------------------------------------------------